-My first impression: Why did I not buy one of these camera brackets sooner!
+My first impression: Why did I not buy one of these camera brackets sooner?
 Anyone who uses longer lenses to shoot from a tripod is well aware of the downfalls of regular mounting plates when shooting from a vertical framing position.
-The camera will start a slow decent downwards, making longer exposures troublesome.
-The last thing you need when photographing difficult subject manner is the camera fighting against you.
+The camera will start a slow descent downwards, making longer exposures troublesome.
+The last thing you need when photographing a difficult subject manner is the camera fighting against you.

-Unfortunately, it isn't all sunshine and rainbows, as there are two downfalls I have noticed when using this product.
-I find the Nikon intervalometer I use seems to constantly wrap around the bracket which an annoyance.
-A simple clip on the bracket would have completely eliminated this problem.
-Secondly, the bracket comes with an Allen key for adjustment which fits in the body.
+I have noticed the thing that would be an improvement.
+The bracket comes with an Allen key for adjustment which fits in the body.
 This is great, but it would be a lot better if the adjustments could be made by hand.
+So if you are listening to Manfrotto product designers, add a hand tightening feature, please.

 The Manfrotto MS050M4-Q2 L bracket is a definite buy for anyone serious about their photography.
 It is a simple item that pays for itself in about 5 minutes of use.